rm-controls/rm_controllers/rm_chassis_controllers/README.md

 **Keywords:** mecanum, swerve, balance, chassis, ROS, RoboMaster

-#### License

-The source code is released under a [BSD 3-Clause license](https://github.com/rm-controls/rm_controllers/blob/master/rm_chassis_controllers/LICENSE).

-**Author: DynamicX**

-**Affiliation: DynamicX**

-**Maintainer: DynamicX**

-The package has been tested under [ROS](https://www.ros.org/) Indigo, Melodic and Noetic on respectively Ubuntu 18.04 and 20.04.
-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ### Hardware interface type

 + `JointStateInterface` Used to get the position and speed of chassis wheel joint.